MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 For the following scenarios,we advise to use the segment builder rather than the recommended segments capability:

-- Creating segments with filters on categorial fields where the operator is different than the **Is** operator
+- Creating segments with filters on categorical fields where the operator is different than the **Is** operator
 - Creating segments with filters on numerical fields where the operator is different than the **Between**, **Greater then** and **Less then** operators
 - Creating segments with filters on date type of fields